 Reviews are also important in evaluating authoritativeness.
 Online reviews can build or break a business’s reputation.
 They may also help you rank higher in organic search results by sending signals to Google that your site is reputable, trustworthy, and high quality.

-Why Does Website/Domain Authority Matter?
+Why Does Domain Authority Matter?

 In the broadest sense of the word, authority indicates a level of expertise and quality that matters to Google because it wants to provide the best possible user experience for its users by returning solutions from trusted sources.

-Build Real Domain Authority with SEO
+How to Increase Domain Authority with SEO